PhD Cohort 2020

 How has your PhD helped you to decide on a career path?

-Until July 2022, I am working as a post-doctoral assistant in Scottish Literature at the University of Glasgow.
+Until July 2022, I was working as a post-doctoral assistant in Scottish Literature at the University of Glasgow.

 One piece of advice you would give an incoming PhD researcher?